 - How to hedge a trade

-Hedging is a method of reducing risk in trading by opening one or more positions that will balance an existing trade.
+Hedging is a method of trading that seeks to reduce risk in by opening one or more positions that will balance an existing trade.
 While hedging doesn’t prevent risk completely, it can limit losses to a known amount.

 Why is hedging important?

 Hedging is important to understand as large companies and investment firms hedge.
-Having a basic grasp on the process can help you to analyse their actions and implement your own strategy.
+Having a basic grasp of the process can help you to analyse their actions and implement your own strategy.

-All hedging strategies typically involve the use of derivatives – products that take their price from the underlying market, but do not involve the buying and selling of the asset in question.
+Hedging strategies typically involve the use of derivatives – products that take their price from the underlying market but do not involve the buying and selling of the asset in question.